core-wg/oscore/draft-ietf-core-object-security.md

 The Sender Context contains the following parameters:

 * Sender ID.
-Variable length byte string identifying the Sender Context.
+Non-negative integer used to identify the Sender Context and to assure unique nonces.
+Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.